Usman Mushtaq

 Usman Mushtaq (born 5 November 1986) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
-He made his debut for the United Arab Emirates national team in November 2015.
-He has represented the UAE at One Day International (ODI) and Twenty20 International level.
-Mushtaq was born in Pakistan, and before emigrating to the UAE played first-class cricket for Sialkot and represented the Pakistan under-19s.
+He made his debut for the UAE in November 2015.
+He has represented the UAE at One Day International (ODI) and Twenty20 International levels.
+Before emigrating to the UAE, he played first-class cricket for Sialkot in Pakistan and also represented the Pakistan under-19s.